God's Little Acre (film): Plot

-Widower Ty Ty Walden and his two daughters, Rosamund and Darlin' Jill, live in the backwoods of Georgia during the Great Depression.
-He also has three sons: Jim, Shaw, and Buck.
+Widower Ty Ty Walden and three of his children—sons Buck and Shaw and daughter Darlin' Jill—live in the backwoods of Georgia.
+Buck's comely wife, Griselda, also lives with the family.
+Ty Ty's daughter, Rosamund, lives in the town of Peachtree Valley with her millworker husband, Will.
+The final member of the Walden family is estranged son Jim Leslie, also a widower, who is a wealthy cotton broker living in Augusta.

-While Ty Ty searches constantly for gold on his farm, his son-in-law Will cheats on his wife Rosamund with Buck's wife, Griselda.
-Ty Ty has been digging for gold on his land for 15 years, searching for the treasure his grandfather left him.
-Consequently, the farm has suffered from many years' neglect.
+Ty Ty is a farmer who has been digging fruitlessly on his land for 15 years, searching for the treasure his grandfather left him.
+Consequently, the farm has suffered from years of neglect.

 Pluto Swint arrives to announce he's running for sheriff.
-Swint is invited to come around back where Darlin' Jill is taking a bath in an outdoor bathtub positioned near a handpump and spigot.
-She asks him to pump some more water, and although Swint is asked to keep his eyes closed, he sneaks a peek.
+He comes around back, where Darlin' Jill is taking a bath in an outdoor bathtub positioned near a handpump and spigot.
+Knowing Swint is attracted to her, she teases him and asks him to pump some more water.
+Although Swint keeps his eyes closed, he sneaks a peek.

-In the belief that having an albino with him in his quest for treasure will bring him great fortune, Ty Ty transports and wrongfully imprisons Dave Dawson, demanding that he help him locate the buried treasure.
-Dawson, using a divining rod, claims the gold lies on the neighboring church's land (referred to as "God's Little Acre").
-Ty Ty pulls the marker out of the ground, explaining that God told him to move it, thereby absolving him from giving any gold found in this new spot to the church.
+In the belief that having a person with albinism accompany him on his quest for treasure will bring him luck, Ty Ty kidnaps an albino, Dave Dawson, demanding that he help locate the buried treasure.
+Dawson, using a divining rod, claims the gold lies on the parcel of land Ty Ty has designated as "God's Little Acre."
+Ty Ty pulls the cross marker out of the ground, explaining that God told him to move it, thereby absolving him from giving any gold found in this new spot to the church.
+Darlin' Jill seduces Dawson one night, and the next day, a field worker, Uncle Felix, chases him away at gunpoint, saying, "I ain't going to shoot you, son, but this gun might."

+The digging-for-gold project has interrupted farming, and Ty Ty needs money to feed the family and workers.
+At Felix's suggestion, he goes to his son Jim Leslie's mansion to ask for a loan.
+An arrogant Jim Leslie gives him the money, but he also makes a pass at his sister-in-law, Griselda, and vows to make her his own.